DolphinWorld/udacitySelfDrivingCourse/P1/writeup.md

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale,

 ![gray image][image1]

 Then I call use Gaussian Blur to smooth the image

 ![Blur Image][blurImage]

+After that, I called canny to get the edge information

+![Edge image][edgeImage]

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...